neu-se/CS4530-CS5500-Spring-2021/assignments/hw2.md

 The objectives for this assignment, are to:
 * Expand an existing API following the coding conventions set out in an existing codebase
 * Practice writing asynchronous code, including making HTTP requests
+* Read the documentation for a third-party library to learn how to call it
 * Relate architectural design principles to the design of a real codebase

 Parts 1 and 2 are coding tasks, and you will implement them by modifying the handout code that we provide with this assignment.